-If you have a chronic health condition that requires special treatment, knowing if it’s available in a particular country is essential.
+If you have a chronic health condition that requires special treatment, knowing if it’s available in a particular country is essential (or if you need to pay for private insurance).
 If your vision of life abroad includes plenty of travel, you need to understand how much time off is given–and whether it’s culturally acceptable to take all of your vacation days.

 5. Choose your destination

 It’s time to put all that research into action!
 Picking a place to move is the most exciting step of how to move out of America.

 Hopefully you’ve narrowed down your bucket list to a few viable destinations.
 From here, it’s a matter of deep self-reflection and honesty.

 I created an old-fashioned pro and con list when moving to London, and it’s a method I recommend to everyone.
 It’s a great way to visualize the decision-making process.

 Ideally, you’ll settle on one destination to target.
 After all, it takes a LOT of time and energy to pursue an international relocation, especially if you’re hoping to get a local work visa.
 However, it’s a good idea to have a backup option in case things don’t work out with your first choice.